sajjadhoseini7/text-on-picture-watermark/README.md

 Customizable output: Choose the destination folder where the watermarked images will be saved.

-Powered by PIL: Python Imaging Library (PIL).
+Powered by PIL: Utilizes the Python Imaging Library (PIL) for robust image processing.

-App Instructions: You can find them in the app menu.
+User Instructions: Detailed instructions are available in the app menu.

 Developed by Sajjad Hoseini